schwifty42069/pmg/README.md

 python3 -m piptv_pmg.pmg -o /home/some_user/some_dir/example.m3u
 ```

+**Plex setup**

+Detailed documentation for configuring plex to use this script can be found [here](https://sites.google.com/view/piptv-plex/home)

 *Documentation for cross platform automation of the script, as well as some processes for use with
 specific IPTV services such a plex and kodi will be added shortly, we are still working on making
 them as clear and detailed as possible!*